sistemas-digitais/adder-4bit/README.md

 A simple 4 bit adder.
 The types of the ports were defined as **unsigned** for the sake of simplicity.
 We recommend to use **std_logic_vector** in real designs.
-The library package **ieee.std_logic_unsigned** was not used because it is A vendor specific extension from Synopsys or Mentor Graphics.
+The library package **ieee.std_logic_unsigned** was not used because it is a vendor specific extension from Synopsys or Mentor Graphics.
 We tried to abide to the standard whenever possible.

 ## Testbench